Metal Roof Replaces Wood Shingles

 Made from the heartwood of local redwood and cedar trees, wood shingle and shake roofs were the most popular steep-slope roofing material used in the construction of 19th century Northern California buildings.
 The history of our areaโs lumber production can still be seen in town names like โMill Valleyโ and streets like โMiller Avenue,โ and this is part of the reason why wood shingles, or “shake” roofs became so popular in the San Francisco Bay Area.

-Despite this, even as early as 1912 the National Board of Fire Underwriters urged the elimination of wood shingle roofs and approved composition shingle roofs along with metal, slate and tile roofs as the best roofing materials as a non-combustible roofing system.
 Although asphalt shingles became a popular roofing choice in the early 20th century, wood shingle roofs remained popular for their aesthetic โearthyโ look in many revival architectural styles.
 In post-war construction entire track home neighborhoods were built with wood shingle roofs and in the San Francisco Bay Area, wood shingle roofs and wood siding enjoyed another era of renaissance in the 1970โs for property owners seeking a more rustic look.

 In October 1991, the three-day Oakland Hills Firestorm resulted in 25 deaths, 150 injured and 3,354 homes destroyed.
 The fast-moving fire was fueled by hot, dry wind gusts carrying airborne-burning embers in all directions igniting home after home.
 According to FEMA, the major contributing factors to the devastation were a five-year drought, low humidity weather, wind gusts and, notably, wood shingle roofs and siding on the homes.
 Fire forensics from FEMA concluded ” . . . the few homes left standing demonstrated the value of non-combustile roofing materials and brush clearance around the structure.”

-As proof of this, amidst the charred remains of the Oakland Hills homes stood only two remaining houses, both with Gerard Stone-Coated Metal Roofing Systems instead of the more popular wooden shingle option.
+Amidst the charred remains of the Oakland Hills homes stood only two remaining houses, both with Gerard Stone-Coated Metal Roofing Systems instead of the more popular wooden shingle option.
 (Photo credit: Gerard Metal Roof Systems)

 Following the firestorm, throughout Californiaโs wildland-urban interface, untreated wood-shingle roofs were identified as a major fire risk factor.